intel/intel-extension-for-transformers/docs/distillation.md

 - example:
     ```python
-    Criterion(name='KnowledgeLoss')
+    criterion = Criterion(name='KnowledgeLoss')
     ```

 ## Create an instance of DistillationConfig
 The DistillationConfig contains all the information related to the model distillation behavior.
 If you created Metric and Criterion instance, then you can create an instance of DistillationConfig.
-Metric and pruner is optional.
+Metric and pruner_config is optional.

 - arguments:
     |Argument   |Type       |Description                                        |Default value    |